tomciosegal/nutri-store/README.md

 - Be able to navigate the shop easily, find what I need and make a safe and secure purchase.

 The Nutristore online shop is a great way to meet these needs because:
 - The website has been designed to provide a clear view of product visitors are looking for.
-- Header was placed above navbar where visitor can find search box basic info acces to account and cart.
+- Header was placed above navbar where visitor can find search box basic info access to account and cart.
 - Using navbar Nutristore website can be searched by category, similar items and using text search, making it easy for customers to find specific things that interest them.

 ### Business Goals